When is a licence required?

 Will the activity require planning permission?
 You are strongly advised to contact Planning Services to discuss.
-Environmental Services will not process your application for a licence if there are any outstanding planning considerations.
+Environmental Health will not process your application for a licence if there are any outstanding planning considerations.

-Is the activity likely to give rise to nuisance? – our Dog Warden Service deals with numerous complaints of noise from barking dogs every year.
+Is the activity likely to give rise to nuisance? – the Council deals with numerous complaints of noise from barking dogs every year.